30 Points Firewall Security Audit Checklist

 Physical and OS Security

 - Check for physical security

 - Check for vendor updates

 - Check for procedures of device administration

-- Ensure two firewalls of different vendors are connected in a network.
-One to connect the internet to the webserver and the other to connect the web server to the internal network.
+- Ensure two firewalls of different vendors are connected to a network.
+One is to connect the internet to the web server and the other is to connect the web server to the internal network.